Skip to main content

 Backups

-You can restore your project to an automatically saved backup from the Backups page in your Project Settings as well as using Bolt’s Version History feature.
+On the Backups page, you can restore your project to an automatically saved backup.
+You can also restore a saved backup using Bolt’s Version History feature.

-In general, Bolt recommends using Version History to switch between project versions.
+In general, we recommend using Version History to switch between project versions.

 1. Click the gear icon in the top center of your screen, then click All project settings.